cu-mkp/m-k-manuscript-data/_texts/p-065r_tl.md

 ## Flesh color

-You must know how to mix the colors and the appropriate shadows well, but above all make sure to soften them well.
-And note and observe that an object that appears flat needs to be softened in straight lines, such as from right to left like
+You must know well the mixing of colors & the appropriate shadows, but above all make sure to soften them well.
+And note & observe that a thing which appears flat needs to be softened lengthwise, as if going from <span class="del">l<span class="exp">ett</span>re a ga</span> right to left like
 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5eUhrRmdpaWNCZlk" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>
- , and whatever needs to be represented round must be softened in circles.
+ , and whatever ought to appear round must be softened in circles.

-> *at left middle margin*
->
->
->   One cannot lay down <span class="m">oil</span> on cut <span class="m">paper</span> or make a stencil as in distemper because the colour will run.
-Thus, in order to <span class="m">gild</span> with matte <span class="m">gold</span>, one has to pounce and then lay in the colors with the brush.